Aero A.11 – Eleven from Twelve

 From Good Stock

-The A.11 was a two seat light bomber and reconnaissance aircraft by design that, in spite of numerical order, was developed from Aero’s earlier A.12 design.
+The A.11 was a two-seat light bomber and reconnaissance aircraft that, despite its numerical designation, was developed from Aero’s earlier A.12 design.

-The A.12 first flew in 1923 and proved itself to be a popular and reliable aircraft that, with the exception of some engine vibration issues, was not a difficult aircraft to maintain or operate.
-When the time came to give the Czechoslovak military a new light bomber and reconnaissance aircraft, Aero had a good starting point with the A.12.
+The A.12 first flew in 1923 and proved to be a popular and reliable aircraft.
+Aside from some engine vibration issues, it was relatively easy to maintain and operate.
+When the time came to provide the Czechoslovak military a new light bomber and reconnaissance aircraft, Aero had a strong foundation in the A.12.

-Aero co-founder and chief designer, Antonín Husník (1894-1948), was responsible for creating the A.11 from the A.12 and succeeded in improving on the older design.
-The A.11 first flew in 1925 and versions of it would give dependable front line service to the Czechoslovak air force until the mid 1930s.
+Aero co-founder and chief designer Antonín Husník (1894–1948) developed the A.11 from the A.12 and succeeded in improving on the older design.
+The A.11 first flew in 1925, and variants of it served reliably on the front lines of the Czechoslovak Air Force until the mid-1930s.

-The main area of improvement between the A.12 and the A.11 was a change of engine; the German made Maybach engine of 240 horsepower that drove the A.12 was replaced with better engines.
-Many A.11s built were equiped with versions of the domestically produced Breitfeld-Daněk Perun six cylinder inline engine.
-Some were also powered by the Walter W-IV, another domestically developed six cylinder inline engine.
+The main area of improvement between the A.12 and the A.11 was the engine.
+The German-made 240-horsepower Maybach engine used in the A.12 was replaced with superior alternatives.
+Many A.11s were equipped with versions of the domestically produced Breitfeld-Daněk Perun six-cylinder inline engine, while others were powered by the Walter W-IV, another domestically developed six-cylinder inline engine.

-With a maximum speed of around 215 kilometres per hour and a range of 750 kilometres, the A.11 had very respectable flight performance for the time and set at least one national speed record during the 1920s.
+With a maximum speed of approximately 215 kilometres per hour (134 mph) and a range of 750 kilometres (466 miles), the A.11 delivered impressive flight performance for its time.
+It even set at least one national speed record during the 1920s.

-Perhaps the best testament to the aircraft’s performance and reliability can be taken from an extensive promotional tour in 1926 that saw an A.11 and its crew fly a total 15,070 kilometres across Europe, North Africa and the Anatolian peninsula.
-The aircraft overflew 26 nations on the tour and spent almost 92 hours airborne with no major issues.
+Perhaps the best testament to the aircraft’s performance and reliability comes from an extensive promotional tour in 1926.
+An A.11 and its crew flew a total 15,070 kilometres (9364 miles) across Europe, North Africa and the Anatolian Peninsula.
+The aircraft overflew 26 nations and spent almost 92 hours in the air without any major issues.

-Outside of the Czechoslovak military, the A.11 also served in the Finnish military.
-The Finns ordered eight examples of the A.11 as an interim aircraft when the Dutch designed and built N.V.I.
+Outside of Czechoslovakia, the A.11 also served with the Finnish military.
+Finland ordered eight A.11 aircraft as an interim solution when the Dutch-designed N.V.I.
 F.K.
-31 failed as a replacement for their aging fleet of French designed Breguét 14 aircraft.
-As it did in Czechoslovak service, the A.11 proved itself to be popular and reliable in Finn hands.
-Finland used their A.11 fleet until 1939.
+31 failed to replace their ageing fleet of French-designed Breguét 14s.
+In Finnish service, the A.11 proved as popular and reliable as it had in Czechoslovakia.
+The Finnish fleet remained in use until 1939.

-A.11 variants were produced for approximately six years and production totals seem to vary quite a bit depending on the reference source.
-Aside of the baseline A.11, the aircraft existed in a few variations:
+A.11 variants were produced for approximately six years, though production totals vary depending on the source.
+Variants included:

 A.11HS

-This was the designation for the version exported to Finland.
-The HS version differed from the Czechoslovak versions by having a 300 horsepower Hispano-Suiza eight cylinder engine.
+This designation was used for the version exported to Finland.
+It differed from the Czechoslovak versions by featuring a 300-horsepower Hispano-Suiza eight-cylinder engine.

 Ab.11

 This was the light bomber version.
-In the bomber version, the A.11 could carry 200 kilograms of bombs.
+It could carry up to 200 kilograms (441 pounds) of bombs.

 A.11N